Disclosure: I may earn a small commission from the companies or products mentioned in this post.

 5. Jump on an Electric Bike

 Docking stations can get very busy in the city centre, however, another great feature is that you can park the bikes up near a station if all of the docks are full.
-This is definitely something to keep in mind rather than becoming frustrated trying to find a free station like we did first.
+This is definitely something to keep in mind rather than becoming frustrated trying to find a free station as we did at first.

 6. Pig out on Street Food on PapirØen